monk-io/docs/docs/guides/k8s-migrate.md

     └─📦 templates-local-yelb-redis-redis-server        12s      local
 ```

-We can see that all of our components have been started with one go!
-Our application should be running exactly the same as previously, but this gives us more flexibility and less work as we can operate on whole group or individual components.
+All our components have been started at once!

+Our application should be running exactly the same as previously, but this gives us more flexibility and makes for a lot less work in the future as we can operate on the whole group or individual components.

-## Using inheritance to spawn multiple copies of YELB
+## Using Inheritance to Spawn Multiple Copies of YELB

-Monk is very powerful and by using already existing templates we can spawn multiple instances of the same app just by using inheritance.
+Monk is very powerful.
+We can spawn multiple instances of the same app via inheritence with existing templates.

-### Our development environment
+### Our Development Environment

-We can safely assume that during our work here we were working on our development environment.
-So last command we have executed `monk run yelb/application` spawned our YELB dev app.
+We can safely assume that we were working on our development environment.
+So the last command we have executed `monk run yelb/application` spawned our YELB dev app.

-### Moving to production
+### Moving to Production

-To spawn another instance of YELB app for example production we will use one of Monk features called [inheritance](http://localhost:8000/monkscript/yaml/overview/#inheritance).
-This allows us to simply inherit already predefined template and update just parts that we want to have changed.
+To spawn another instance of the YELB app for production, we will use Monk's [inheritance](http://localhost:8000/monkscript/yaml/overview/#inheritance) feature.
+This allows us to inherit a predefined template and only update the parts we want to change.

-We will start simple.
-We will define our namespace and put our db and redis [runnable](/monkscript/yaml/runnables/) in.
-We do this by creating template like that:
+Let's define our namespace and add our db and redis [runnable](/monkscript/yaml/runnables/) components in the template.

 ```yaml
 namespace: /yelb-production